Mass shooters exploited gun laws, loopholes before carnage – KION546

 PARKLAND, FLORIDA: FEB.
 14, 2018.
 17 DEAD.

 Nikolas Cruz legally purchased a Smith & Wesson M&P 15 rifle in February 2017 from a licensed dealer a few miles from Marjory Stoneman Douglas High School, authorities said.
 He’d been treated at a mental health clinic but hadn’t been there in more than a year.
 Federal law prohibits gun purchases if a court declares a person a “mental defective” or commits that person to an institution, but not if the person seeks treatment voluntarily.
 Cruz was 19 at the time of the shooting.
-He pleaded guilty and is scheduled to be sentenced next month. ___
+He pleaded guilty in October.
+A four-month penalty trial scheduled to begin this summer will determine if he is sentenced to death or life without parole.

 SUTHERLAND SPRINGS, TEXAS: NOV.
 5, 2017.
 25 DEAD.